 (Note: Please refer to Section VI for discussion of hearings for incorporations.)

+If no request for review is filed within 45 days, then the proposal shall be deemed approved by operation of law pursuant to RCW 36.93.100.

 REGULAR MEETINGS AND SPECIAL MEETINGS/PUBLIC HEARINGS (Authority RCW 36.93, RCW 42.30, RCW 42.36)